paukul/intruder/README.md

           {ok, Any}.

 Thats pretty basic stuff here.
-What we have here is a module called "echo" with a function called "that" just returns a tuple of ok plus whatever arguments it was called with.
+What we have here is a module called "echo" with a function called "say" that just returns a tuple of ok plus whatever arguments it was called with.
 Now open your erlang shell with `erl -sname funkyzeit` in the same directory as your echo.erl file is located and type `c(echo).` (including the dot) into the console.
 Now you have a node